eliabruni/soyloco-frontend/README.md

 ## Using this project

+### TODO: Need to insert instructions for install bower and then running bower install to retrieve all dependencies

 ### 0. Install Node.js and Cordova.
 First, install Node.js.
 Then, install the latest Cordova and Ionic command-line tools.
 Follow the Android and iOS platform guides to install required platform dependencies.